delta-io/delta/protocol_rfcs/collated-string-type.md

 #### Collation versions

-The [Domain Metadata](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#domain-metadata) for the `collations` table feature contains hints which version of a collation should be used to read from the table and for which versions of a collations clients should produce statistics when writing to the table.
+The [Domain Metadata](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#domain-metadata) for the `collations` table feature contains hints for which versions of a collations clients should produce statistics when writing to the table.
 They allow clients to choose a collation version without having to look at the statistics of all AddFiles first.
 Clients are allowed to ignore the hints.

 `collations` [Domain Metadata](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#domain-metadata)

 ```
 {
-  "readVersions": {
-    "ICU.en_US": "73"
-  },
   "writeVersions": {
     "ICU.en_US": ["72", "73"]
   }